Home

 Higher-Moment Risk (with Christian Skov Jensen), December 2023, Forthcoming, Journal of Finance.

-We document new, stylized facts about variation in higher-order moments of stock returns.
-The variation is inconsistent with leading disaster-based models and it alters our understanding of tail risk.
+New stylized facts about variation in higher-order moments of stock returns.
+They are inconsistent with leading disaster-based models and alter our understanding of tail risk.

-Conditional Risk (with Christian Skov Jensen), February 2024, Accepted, Journal of Financial Economics.
+Conditional Risk (with Christian Skov Jensen), 2024, Journal of Financial Economics, 162.

 Selfish Corporations (with Emanuele Colonnelli and Tim McQuade), 2024, Review of Economic Studies, 91 No. 3, 1498-1536.